SABRIS13/SABRIS13/README.md

 <h2 align="center"> Engineer in Renewable Energy 🌱  | Data Scientist :chart_with_upwards_trend: | Mexican-American :round_pushpin: </h2>

 <h3 align="center"> About me 🌹 </h3>
-<p align="center"> My name is Sabrina Contreras, I´m a student at DEV.F in the Professional in Data Science/AI aand at Codigo Bits. <br>
+<p align="center"> My name is Sabrina Contreras, I´m a student at DEV.F in the Professional in Data Science/AI and at Codigo Bits. <br>
 </p>
   <li>I’m constantly learning 📔 </li>
   <li>here you can find my school and personal projects ✨ </li>